obenhuber1/Applied-Deep-Learning-2020/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+My project is inspired by my dog Simba, a three year old Golden Retriever.
+I built a Convolutional Neural Network (VGG3 Style) which tries to identify if the dog on a given image is Simba, a Golden Retriever (not being Simba) or some other dog breed (multiclass problem with 3 classes).

+The Dataset used for training consists of ~ 1000 pictures from Simba taken by me between 1.3.2019 and 14.12.2020 as well as the same number of images for the other two classes from the <a href="http://vision.stanford.edu/aditya86/ImageNetDogs/main.html">"Stanford Dog Dataset"</a> and the <a href="https://cg.cs.tsinghua.edu.cn/ThuDogs/">"Tsinghua Dog Dataset"</a>.

+Implementation was done in Python Keras with underlying Tensorflow.

+I will collect around 300 pictures from Simba and mix it with pictures of other dog breeds from Stanford Dog Dataset.
+In addition I will add around 300 pictures from other Golden Retrievers including Simba’s family.

+Here comes a screenshot of the final application.
 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started: